Can you Feed a Jersey Cow only Grass?

 When we first started battling mastitis, we were advised by a well-meaning friend to greatly limit (eliminate) the amount of feed in our Jersey’s diet.
 The line of thought was: less grain = less milk production = less mastitis.

-Moving a Jersey to a 100% grassfed diet is potentially complicated, should be taken slow and if it is not done correctly can be harmful.
-I’m not saying if you have a grassfed Jersey cow she is unhealthy.
-I am saying that you should know a lot more than me before moving a dairy cow to grass only.
-Which probably is not hard…….
-Wink.
+Moving a Jersey to a 100% grass-fed diet is potentially complicated, should be taken slow and if it is not done correctly can be harmful.
+I’m not saying if you have a grass-fed Jersey cow she is unhealthy.
+I am saying that you should know a lot about your pasture and the needs of your cow before moving a dairy cow to grass only.

 Now that we are on the other side of ketosis I can look back and tell you some warning signs were there.
 Her breath smelled like acid.
 Her milk smelled like acid.
 Her milk had a greenish tint.
 Her cream would not ‘come’ into butter.
 It climaxed when she started shaking, wobbling, couldn’t walk, and finally was immobile.